mangosystem/opengxt/README.md

 allows users to share and edit geospatial data.
 Designed for interoperability, it publishes data from any major spatial data source using open standards.

-The User-friendly Desktop Internet GIS ([uDig](http://locationtech.org/projects/technology.udig)) is an open source ("EPL":http://www.eclipse.org/legal/epl-v10.html + "BSD":http://udig.refractions.net/files/bsd3-v10.html) desktop application framework, built with the Eclipse Rich Client (RCP) technology.
+[uDig-User-friendly Desktop Internet GIS](http://locationtech.org/projects/technology.udig) is an open source desktop application framework, built with the Eclipse Rich Client (RCP) technology.

-* uDig can be used as a stand-alone application
-* uDig can be extended with RCP "plug-ins"
-* uDig can be used as a plug-in in an existing RCP application

 ## License